lesterlimjj/tp/docs/UserGuide.md

 * `KEYWORD` and `MORE_KEYWORDS` must contain only letters, hyphens, full stops, or apostrophes.
 * Every `KEYWORD` and `MORE_KEYWORDS` can only start with a letter.

-> ⚠️ **Note:** Each new search command will override the results of the previous search.
+> ⚠️ **Note:** Any command will override the results of the filter.
+However, the commands will act on the currently displayed index.
-For example, if you perform a `searchListingTag` followed by another `searchOwnerListing`, only the results from the second `searchOwnerListing` will be applied to all data.
-The filters do not stack.

 Examples:
 * `searchPersonName John` returns persons with names matching "John".